antfu/antfu.me/pages/chat.md

 ## Consultancy

 If there is the need to tackle more complex questions or in-depth discussions that may require a longer time frame.
-If needed, I'm happy to do an hour consultancy call to help.
+If needed, I'm happy to do an hour consultancy call for free to help.

 <CalCom link="dfmichelangelo/consult" title="Schedule a consultation" />